 Economists often draw on natural data when experimental studies are impractical or considered unethical.
-For example, unplanned differences or changes in situations are used to estimate behavioural responses, such as the impact of a change in income or price on demand (estimated income and price elasticities).
+For example, unplanned differences or changes in situations are used to estimate behavioural representations are used to estimate behavioural responses, such as the impact of a change in income or price on demand (estimated income and price elasticities).
 These methods are generally guided by economic reasoning or theory.
 The imperative in each case is to identify causal relationships between the dependent and independent variables (i.e. the change in the dependent variable as the independent variable changes).